mathesar-foundation/mathesar-wiki/docs/design/specs/add-formula-column.md

 The inspector on the right hand side shows a name input for the user to give a relevant name to the column.
 There is a formula selection dropdown for the user to select from.
 A detailed description of the selection menu can be found in [components section](#components)

 Once the formula is selected, the formula settings will then be visible.
 If the user inputs valid parameters, they will be able to see results in the formula column.
-Invalid parameters are described in [this scenario](#scenarios-2b---the-formula-is-configured-incorrectly-and-returns-an-invalid-output).
+Invalid parameters are described in **scenario 2.b** below.

 If the user is satisfied with the result, they can save the query.